wmorgan/dcos-docs/1.7/overview/security.md

 ## Improved security

-For improved security, administrators may choose to configure their own Auth0 account or integrate directly with the OpenID Connect endpoints provided by Google, GitHub, Microsoft Accounts, Azure Active Directory and many others.

-Instructions for configuring the latter will be provided in an upcoming release.
+## Use your own certificate for Admin Router

-Administrators may also wish to replace the SSL certificate used by Admin Router on the master nodes.
+We encourage administrators to replace the SSL certificate used by Admin Router on the master nodes.
 Refer to the [Nginx documentation](http://nginx.org/en/docs/http/configuring_https_servers.html) and the Admin Router configuration file at `/opt/mesosphere/active/adminrouter/nginx/conf/nginx.conf` on the master nodes.

 ### Your own Auth0 account

+For improved security, administrators may choose to configure their own Auth0 account or integrate directly with the OpenID Connect endpoints provided by Google, GitHub, Microsoft Accounts, Azure Active Directory and many others.

 If you are performing a custom advanced installation, you may configure DC/OS to use an alternative Auth0 account by adding the following directive to